milhouse1337/vagrant-lemp/README.md

 ## Install

-You can clone the following Git repo in a folder called `Vagrant` in your home directory.
+You clone this repo in a folder called `Vagrant` in your home directory.

 ```bash
 git clone https://github.com/milhouse1337/vagrant-lemp.git ~/Vagrant